UnrelatedString/purescript-trivial-unfold/README.md

 # purescript-trivial-unfold

-A simple library providing existential wrappers around transparently represented `unfoldr` and `unfoldr1` calls in `Data.Unfoldable.Trivial` and `Data.Unfoldable1.Trivial1`, and several utilities using them in `Data.Unfoldable.Trivial.Adapter` intended as adapters from functions in other libraries with polymorphic `Unfoldable a` or `Unfoldable1 a` result types such as `upFromIncluding` in `purescript-enums`.
+A simple library providing a number of utilities in `Data.Unfoldable.Trivial` implemented with existentially typed "trivial" wrappers around `unfoldr` and `unfoldr1` calls, intended as adapters from functions in other libraries with polymorphic `forall u.
+Unfoldable u => a` or `forall u.
+Unfoldable1 u => u a` result types such as `upFrom` in `purescript-enums`.

 ```purescript
 import Effect.Console (logShow)